SUSE-Enceladus/mash/README.md

 ### Job doc arguments

-Mash uses "job docs"for submitting new jobs to the server.
+Mash uses "job docs" for submitting new jobs to the server.
 The job docs are json files that contain the necessary information to process a job.
 There are a few options to get job doc arguments/options from the client: